 So yes, let’s toast Taylor’s engagement (I am a fan!).
 But let’s also talk about what it means to build and maintain a relationship—not just throw a wedding.
 Let’s dream big and prepare wisely.
 Let’s support each other not just in the sparkling beginnings, but through the messy middles and courageous reinventions.

 Real love—the kind that lasts, grows, or sometimes ends—isn’t a fairy tale.
+It’s a journey.
+And it’s worth doing even if it’s not forever.

 Take a deep breath—you don’t have to figure it all out alone.
 This free guide reveals the 25 must-know essentials that will save you time, stress, and second-guessing.